 - (6) Leave SCDs will be adjusted to exclude periods of six months or more total of LWOP in a calendar year.
 LWOP while on workers' compensation is excluded from this.
 The SCD will be reduced on a calendar day for calendar day basis.
-The periods of LWOP that caused the reduction will be listed in the remarks - (7) Credit for service used in calculating APF or NAF retirements is not used to set SCD. - b.
+The periods of LWOP that caused the reduction will be listed in the remarks of the PAR that adjusts the SCD. - (7) Credit for service used in calculating APF or NAF retirements is not used to set SCD. - b.
 Step by step procedures on how to calculate SCDs can be found in the OPM publication "Processing Personnel Actions" at http://apps.opm.gov/publication/pages/default.htm.
 Remember to verify that the time being counted is acceptable as NAF time as there are some differences in acceptable time between NAF and APF.